cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

 // 1.
 Wrap the entire dropdown menu ensemble in an ExposedDropdownMenuBox.
 // 2.
 Expand the dropdown list when the Enter key is pressed on the TextField.
 Use the Modifier.
 //    nextOnTabAndHandleEnter extension function to avoid the editable TextField keyboard trap.
 // 3.
-Use Modifier.menuAnchor(MenuAnchorType.PrimaryEditable) to link the TextField to the
+Use Modifier.menuAnchor(ExposedDropdownMenuAnchorType.PrimaryEditable) to link the TextField
-//    ExposedDropdownMenuBox with correct semantics.
+//    to the ExposedDropdownMenuBox with correct semantics.
 // 4.
 Use readOnly = false and onValueChange = { selectedValue = it } to allow editing.
 // 5.
 Label the TextField.
 // 6.
 Set trailingIcon to visually indicate the collapsed/expanded state.
 Make the trailing icon